rjhilgefort/functional-javascript-presentation/README.md

 ## An expression always evaluates to the same result in any context.

-By respecting the aforementioned rules of purity when building your functions, you achieve what is called **referential transparency**.
-This is perhaps the biggest payoff of striving for pure functions because it allows for you to more easily reason about your functions.

 A spot of code is referentially transparent when it can be substituted for its evaluated value without changing the behavior of the program.

 <!--
-- Most of the "good" examples from the past few slides do this
-- Let's look at one more example
+- By respecting the aforementioned rules of purity when building your functions, you achieve what is called **referential transparency**.
+This is perhaps the biggest payoff of striving for pure functions because it allows for you to more easily reason about your functions.
 -->